 3.75 cumulative unweighted high school GPA (students who don't meet the GPA minimum can qualify with a test score of 1300 SAT or 27 ACT)

 3.5 Cumulative OSU GPA

 The HC recognizes that the HC Differential Tuition associated with enrollment in the Honors College can present a financial challenge for some students.
-Honors students who are unable to pay the differential tuition in a specific term can apply for HC scholarships through ScholarDollars, including an Honors College Differential Tuition Scholarship specifically for continuing students.
+All Honors College students can apply for HC scholarships through ScholarDollars, including an Honors College Differential Tuition Scholarship specifically for continuing students.
 Students who are having difficulties paying the HC differential tuition are encouraged to speak with an honors advisor.

 Though similar, the selection process for HC admission is separate from admission to the university.
 Due to enrollment constraints, HC selections are extremely competitive.
-While many applicants meet the minimum criteria for HC admission, not all of them will be offered admission.
+While many applicants meet the minimum criteria for HC admission, not all applicants will be offered admission.

-Selection criteria for an incoming first-year student is based on cumulative un-weighted high school GPA, SAT or ACT scores, plus a response to the essay question.
-The essay response is weighed equally with GPA and test scores, so give special consideration to this component of the application.
-The strength of courses taken in high school, as well as personal or academic attributes that will enrich the Honors community, may also be considered.
+Selection criteria for an incoming first-year student is based on cumulative un-weighted high school GPA, SAT or ACT scores (optional), and the response to the essay question.
+The strength of courses taken in high school, as well as personal or academic attributes that will enrich the Honors community, are also considered.